jportela/redux-saga-persistence/README.md

 * Updated webpack from v1 to v2
 * Added yarn as the dependency manager

+All changes can be seen in this PR: https://github.com/jportela/redux-saga-persistence/pull/2

 ## Scope

 This persistence mechanism uses the local storage as an example, but it's intended to be used with a server (for true asynchronous persistence).
 It assumes that you’ll save the whole state to the server (although you can easily select just a subset of it).
 The save operation follows these requirements: